tioguda/ManjariandoBot/README.md

 # [ManjariandoBot](https://t.me/manjariandobot)

-### Este bot para o Telegram tem a função de fazer pesquisas no blog [Manjariando](https://manjariando.wordpress.com).
+### This bot for Telegram has the function of doing research on the blog [Manjariando](https://manjariando.wordpress.com).
-Use o comando: /pesquisa + palavras-chave
+Use the command: /pesquisa + keyword

 ### Exemplos:
 /pesquisa grub

 /pesquisa recuperar grub

-## Agradecimentos especiais
+## Special thanks

-[Phelipe Wesley](https://github.com/phelipe?tab=repositories): por criar e ajudar colocar este projeto em ação.
+[Phelipe Wesley](https://github.com/phelipe?tab=repositories): for creating and helping to put this project into action.